dotnetjunkie/blog/content/posts/ambient-composition-model.md

         new ShoppingBasketRepository(...)));
 {{< / highlightEx >}}

-Let’s assume for a moment that the web application’s basket feature requires the user’s identity—not an unusual assumption.
+Let’s assume for a moment that the web application’s basket feature requires the user’s identity---not an unusual assumption.

 Perhaps it is `AddShoppingBasketItemHandler` that requires access to the user’s identity.
 The following example shows the updated `ShoppingBasketController` object graph.
 This time, `AddShoppingBasketItemHandler` depends on an `IUserContext` abstraction, implemented by an `AspNetUserContextAdapter`: